manymoments/manymoments.github.io/_posts/2022-12-18-what-is-responsiveness.md

 author: Ittai Abraham and Kartik Nayak
 ---

 In asynchronous protocols, latency to commit is a function of the actual maximum network delay $\delta$.
-In synchronous protocols, message delay is bounded by $\Delta$, and for $n/3 \le f<n/2$, the $\Delta$ bound is used to obtain both safety and liveness.
+In synchronous protocols, message delay is bounded by $\Delta$, and for $n/3 \leq f < n/2$, the $\Delta$ bound is used to obtain both safety and liveness.
 In partial synchrony, message delay is bounded by $\Delta$ after GST, and the $\Delta$ bound is used to obtain liveness.

 What if the *actual* network delay in an execution is  $\delta << \Delta$?
 Can a protocol provide bounds that are a function of $O(\delta)$ instead of $O(\Delta)$?
 This type of performance is sometimes called "network speed" because it guarantees progress as fast as the network delays allow.